chloeli-15/chloeli-15.github.io/_drafts/2024-08-13-career-advice.md

 A consequence of doing field-building is that I get to speak with a lot of people, with different talents and doubts, who want to work in AI safety.
 I want to put together a document that summarize the common uncertainties or doubts I've seen, and .

+What AI risks are you worried about?
+It takes

 Career advice:
 https://rohinshah.com/faq-career-advice-for-ai-alignment-researchers/
 https://www.neelnanda.io/blog/47-inside-views